hector-js/stub-backend/README.md

 # Notes

-* _extend_ library has been upgraded to version 3.2.0 because vulneravility detected (CVE-2018-16492)
+* _extend_ library has been upgraded to version 3.2.0 because a vulneravility has detected in that version (CVE-2018-16492)